Outdoor Photography Tips 49 - Noise and debris -how to use the unusable.

 Utilizing the denoise tool once the spots were got left the surface of the water reasonable smooth.
 I then applied a glow filter and added some color to the water surface.

 As you can see, the final image retains all of the original look and feel of the captured moment, but does not want to to toss it because of the distractions posed by the floating debris.
 So as you are previewing your images, take the time to think about why you wanted to capture that subject.
 If it no longer looks the way you though it did as you did your composing, ask yourself what is distracting in the image you wanted to capture.
 You may find it isn't what you did capture, but it could be what you didn't see as you made the capture.
-This is where the super-detailed camera bodies sometime deliver too much details.
+This is where the super-detailed-capturing camera bodies sometime deliver too many details.